Testing Drinking Water for Lead in Schools and Daycares / Childcare Centers

 - Provide consulting on the EPA’s Lead and Copper Rule.

 Starting on January 1, 2019, the Illinois DCFS licensing standard 225 ILCS 10/5.9 (pg.
 19) updated the state requirements for licensure to reflect changes of “All daycare directors, applicants and license holders are required to complete lead safety training and receive a certificate of completion.”
 To meet the changes, RHP developed an online course for all daycare / childcare centers and home daycares / childcares, applicants, license holders and directors, which covers the impact of lead exposure in children and mitigation strategies for lead in water.

-Contact RHP Consulting Services for Lead Testing in Illinois
+Consulting Services & Lead Testing for Daycares in Illinois